 If your dog is brand new to the game, use only one cup to start.
 Let your dog see the treat and make sure they watch as you cover it.

-Smart dogs catch on quickly so if you want your dog to level up and make it more challenging, here are some ideas;
+Smart dogs catch on quickly so if you want your pet to level up and make it more challenging, here are some ideas;

 - Add more cups

-- Ask for a particular behaviour for your dog to show you to indicate the right pot, for example, placing a paw on top of the cup
+- Ask for a particular behavior for your dog to show you to indicate the right pot, for example, placing a paw on top of the cup

 - Use boxes with lids so that the scent of the treat is harder to detect